ramagururadhakrishnan/ramagururadhakrishnan/README.md

 # [Ramaguru Radhakrishnan](https://ramagururadhakrishnan.github.io/)

-Currently working as **Assistant Professor at TIFAC-CORE in Cyber Security, Amrita School of Engineering, Amrita Vishwa Vidyapeetham, Coimbatore**.
+Works as **Assistant Professor at TIFAC-CORE in Cyber Security, Amrita School of Engineering, Amrita Vishwa Vidyapeetham, Coimbatore**.
 He is also the **Founder of நம்Chain® Open Initiative Research Lab, Coimbatore**.
-He is currently pursuing his **Doctoral Research in Blockchain Technology from Amrita Vishwa Vidyapeetham, Coimbatore**.
+He is pursuing **Doctoral Research in Blockchain Technology from Amrita Vishwa Vidyapeetham, Coimbatore**.

 ## Education